dlibk/COMP4521-Game2048/readme.md

 For other games in larger map, unfortunately their progress will lose immediately after entering the menu, as they are designed to be challenging modes.

+If you are wondering about the relationship among the images and the modes, then I would say there is no relationship, but aren't they cool? :)

 ## More Game Modes